pasciaks/lostwords-org-library/README.md

 // Number of rows and columns to build puzzle grid, for example 8 let g_squarePuzzleSize = 8;

-// Number of bends in the words while hiding, for example 0 (straight line hides) let g_p_bends = 0;
+// Number of bends in the words while hiding
+// For example 0 (straight line hides)
+// For example 2 (max of 2 bends)
+// For example 999 (only 90 degree bends)
+let g_p_bends = 0;

 // Allow Diagonals - "yes" | "no"
 let g_diagonals = "yes";

+// Option for word hint generation.

 // [A]ny, Randomly chooses one of the following
 // [R]eversed,